kasper-piskorski/docs/pages/documentation/4-graql/graql-shell.md

 `insert` queries will output the concept IDs they are inserting.
 `delete` queries will execute with no output.

-The interactive shell commits to the graph only when the user type `commit`.
+The interactive shell commits to the graph only when the user types `commit`.

 The REPL features several special commands:
  `commit` Commits and validates the graph.
 If validation fails, the graph will not commit.